gammasoft71/Examples_Qt/README.md

 [LineEdit](Qt.Widgets/CommonControls/LineEdit) shows how to create a line edit with QLineEdit.

-[ListView](Qt.Widgets/CommonControls/ListWidget) shows how to create a list widget with QListView.
+[ListView](Qt.Widgets/CommonControls/ListWidget) shows how to create a list view with QListView.

 [ListWidget](Qt.Widgets/CommonControls/ListWidget) shows how to create a list widget with QListWidget.